1wErt3r/eslide/README.md

 Built with [Enlightenment Foundation Libraries](https://www.enlightenment.org/).
 ## Weather Overlay Details

-The application fetches a single-line weather summary from `https://wttr.in/?format=1` and updates the overlay every 60 seconds.
+The application fetches current conditions from the public NOAA National Weather Service JSON API:
+`https://api.weather.gov/stations/<STATION>/observations/latest`.
+Only the temperature is displayed (°F or °C depending on the response).
+The default station is `KNYC`, and it can be overridden with the `--weather-station` CLI flag.

 The overlay appears in the lower-left of the content area, scaled up for readability, and is clamped to fit within the visible area.
 It can be toggled on/off via the on-screen "Weather" button or the `--weather` / `--no-weather` CLI flags.